-Additionally, the Board approved the following WECC Reliability Risk Priorities (RRP) at its June 2022 meeting.
+Additionally, the Board approved the following WECC Reliability Risk Priorities (RRP) at its June 2024 meeting.
 These risk priorities guide both committee and program-area work plans.
 Much of the work related to the WECC RRPs involves staff time; examples of activities supporting these priorities are noted in the appropriate statutory program area sections of the business plan.
-In 2025, these priorities may change depending upon the outcomes of the biennial Reliability Risk Priorities refresh, beginning with the February 2024 stakeholder workshop and culminating with the planned Board approval of updated priorities at its June 2024 Board meeting.